YonSci/yon_academic/_portfolio/portfolio-3.md

 This tutorial includes CDO installation steps with conda package manager.
 If you have not previously installed Anaconda on your system, you can do so by following the previous [tutorial](https://yonsci.github.io/yon_academic//portfolio/portfolio-2/).

-To do so, launch Ubuntu Terminal and type the following commands:
+To install CDO, launch Ubuntu Terminal and type the following commands:
 <textarea style="border: none;background-color:orange;">
 conda create --name cdo_stable --envs
 </textarea>